Kitware/vtk-js/Sources/Widgets/Widgets3D/ResliceCursorWidget/api.md

 - enableTranslation: if false, disable the translation of the axis

+- keepOrthogonality: if false, then rotation are totally free.
+Else, if one axis is rotated, then the associated one if rotating the same axis in order to keep orthogonality

 ## setCenter

 You can manually set the center of the reslice cursor by calling this method with an array of three value.
 That can be useful if you want to implement a simple click which moves the center.